Alexandra Laney, Senior Communications manager, IMT

-Washington, DC – April 2, 2018 – The Institute for Market Transformation (IMT) is proud to announce that it is a 2018 ENERGY STAR® Partner of the Year for its outstanding efforts in energy efficiency program delivery.
-IMT’s accomplishments will be recognized by the U.S. Environmental Protection Agency and the U.S. Department of Energy at a ceremony in Washington, D.C. on April 20, 2018.
+Washington, DC – March 31, 2020 – The Institute for Market Transformation (IMT) is proud to announce that it is a 2020 ENERGY STAR® Partner of the Year for its outstanding efforts in energy efficiency program delivery.

-“IMT is dedicated to unlocking the full potential of energy-efficient buildings to help building owners, cities, tenants, and utilities save money, increase property value, create jobs, reduce harmful pollution, and create healthier spaces.
-For more than a decade, ENERGY STAR has been a great partner to IMT and the real estate companies and local governments with whom we work,” said Cliff Majersik, Executive Director of IMT.
+“IMT is dedicated to making buildings sustain the world around them and the people inside them.
+We help building owners, cities, tenants, and utilities reduce energy costs and emissions, and create jobs and healthy spaces.
+For more than a decade, ENERGY STAR has been a great partner to IMT and the real estate companies and local governments with whom we work,” said Lotte Schlegel, Executive Director of IMT.
 “ENERGY STAR is an invaluable resource for businesses, governments, and others to improve the performance of their buildings and make more informed decisions.
 ENERGY STAR is deservedly the most recognized and trusted brand in this space, and we are proud to promote the adoption of its tools.
-We are honored to be named a 2018 Partner of the Year.”
+We are honored to be named a 2020 Partner of the Year.”

 About the Institute for Market Transformation

-The Institute for Market Transformation (IMT) is a national nonprofit organization focused on increasing energy efficiency in buildings to save money, drive economic growth and job creation, reduce harmful pollution, and tackle climate change.
-IMT ignites greater investment in energy-efficient buildings through hands-on expert guidance, technical and market research, policy and program development and deployment, and promotion of best practices and knowledge exchange.
+The Institute for Market Transformation (IMT) is a national nonprofit organization focused on decarbonize buildings by catalyzing widespread and sustained demand for high-performance buildings.
+IMT leverages its expertise in the intersection of real estate and public policy to make buildings more productive, affordable, valuable, and resilient.
+IMT ignites greater investment in high-performance buildings through hands-on expert guidance, technical and market research, policy and program development and deployment, and promotion of best practices and knowledge exchange.
 IMT’s efforts lead to important new policy outcomes, widespread changes in practice, and ultimately, lasting market shifts toward greater energy efficiency, with substantial benefits for the economy and the environment.
 For more information, visit imt.org and follow us on Twitter at @IMT_speaks.

 About ENERGY STAR